jgarber623/sustainable-devcontainers/README.md

 7. Re-open the Terminal pane if necessary (`Cmd-J` on macOS).
 8. At the prompt, run `bin/dev` to start the application.
 9. Click "Open in Browser" in the notificaton box to launch the website.

+> [!NOTE]\
+> In this workflow, the `bin/exec`, `bin/start`, and `bin/stop` scripts are unnecessary.
+Visual Studio Code handles these tasks for you when choosing to "Reopen in Container."

+To exit the Dev Containers workflow, open the Command Palette (`Cmd-Shift-P` on macOS) and search for "Reopen Folder Locally."

 ### ☁️ GitHub Codespaces